ian-whitestone/postgrez/README.md

 ```

 ### Loading Data
 postgrez comes with two options for loading: loading from a Python list, or a local file.
+Both methods utilized the `psycopg2.connection.cursor.copy_from()` method, which is better practice than running a bunch of `INSERT INTO ` statements.

 ```python